The University provides a variety of academic support services that complement the academic programs and help students reach their educational goals.

 - Immunizations and tuberculin skin testing

 - Educational consultations: nutrition, lifestyle, weight management, smoking cessation, and substance abuse

 - Insurance and claim assistance.

-Students are encouraged to submit immunization records voluntarily in order to assure the availability of a more complete medical record while a student at Texas A&M-Corpus Christi.
 Student Health Services strongly recommends that every student, and their family members, review our updated list of immunizations most appropriate for university students.
 This list of recommended vaccines was compiled by the American College Health Association (ACHA) with assistance from the Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control and Prevention (CDC).
 See Recommended Immunizations.